Saint Stephen Martyr Catholic Church (Washington, D.C.): Assassination of President Kennedy

-1960s to present
+1965–1999

 Pastoral turnover

 The parish of Saint Stephen Martyr celebrated its 100th anniversary in 1967.
 Monsignor Denges retired on May 2, 1968—his 70th birthday.

 Saint Stephen Martyr Catholic Church suffered heavy turnover among its pastors over the next several years.
 Father Edward J. O'Brien, Denges' successor, resigned due to ill health in November 1970 after just two and a half years as pastor.
 Auxiliary Bishop John Selby Spence (pastor at Shrine of the Sacred Heart) was appointed his successor immediately.
 But Bishop Spence also fell seriously ill, and was transferred to Carroll Manor (a nursing home) in late May 1972.
 The Rev. Michael J. Farrell, pastor at Holy Redeemer Catholic Church in College Park, Maryland, was named his successor at Saint Stephen Martyr.
 His successor was Father Thomas Sheehan, an Irish priest who had long served at St. Mary of the Mills Catholic Church in Laurel, Maryland (and briefly as an administrator at Saint Martin of Tours Catholic Church in D.C.)

 Father Sheehan's appointment as pastor ended the rapid turnover of priests at Saint Stephen Martyr.
 He did not retire until May 1997.